Wampanoag: Mashpee Wampanoag Tribe

 The Mashpee Wampanoag tribal offices are located in Mashpee on Cape Cod.
 After decades of legal disputes, the Mashpee Wampanoag obtained provisional recognition as an Indian tribe from the Bureau of Indian Affairs in April 2006, and official Federal recognition in February 2007.
 Tribal members own some land, as well as land held in common by Wampanoag descendants at both Chapaquddick and Christiantown.
 Descendants have also purchased land in Middleborough, Massachusetts, upon which the tribe under Glenn A. Marshall's leadership had lobbied to build a casino.
-The tribe has moved its plans to Taunton, Massachusetts, but their territorial rights have been challenged by the Pocasset Wampanoag.
+The tribe has moved its plans to Taunton, Massachusetts, but their territorial rights have been challenged by the Pocasset Wampanoag Tribe of the Pokanoket Nation, an organization not recognized as a tribe.

 But Indian gaming operations are regulated by the National Indian Gaming Commission established by the Indian Gaming Regulatory Act.
 It contains a general prohibition against gaming on lands acquired into trust after October 17, 1988.
 The tribe's attempts to gain approvals have been met with legal and government approval challenges.

 The Wampanoag Tribe's plan as of 2011 had agreement for financing by the Malaysian Genting Group and has the political support of Massachusetts Senator John Kerry, Massachusetts Governor Deval Patrick, and former Massachusetts Congressman Bill Delahunt, who is working as a lobbyist to represent the casino project.
 Both Kerry and Delahunt received campaign contributions from the Wampanoag Tribe in transactions authorized by Glenn Marshall as part of the Abramoff lobbying scandal.

 In November 2011, the Massachusetts legislature passed a law to license up to three sites for gaming resort casinos and one for a slot machine parlor.
 The Wampanoag are given a "headstart" to develop plans for a casino in southeastern part of the state.

 A December 2021 ruling from the United States Department of the Interior gives the Mashpee Wampanoag "substantial control" over 320 acres on Cape Cod.
 The Obama administration had put the land in federal trust, but the Trump administration reversed that decision.
 A federal judge blocked that action and the federal government appealed, but the Biden administration dropped the appeal.